1. Home

 Setting your cart to ‘test mode’ will mean that your cart will not be taking live payments.

-The cart will operate like a ‘live’ cart in that; product access, behaviour rules, webhooks, etc will all trigger but no real payment will be taken.
+The cart will operate like a ‘live’ cart in that it simulates a customer funnel and then product access, automation rules, webhooks, etc. will all trigger, but no real payment will be taken.

 So that there is no confusion between a product in test mode and one that is ready to take real payments from customers we have a few easy identifiers.